autocontracts/permissioned-blocks/whitepaper.md

 ## Smart Contract Model

-A smart contract's state is modified by sending function input parameters as a transaction message to the network.
-The transaction is validated by network, and upon network consensus, the new contract state becomes a permanent part of the blockchain.
-The deterministic output, that is a result of this state transition, is then obtained by quering the smart contract.
+We can model a smart contract as a state machine.
+A state machine that has a set of functions that produce deterministic outputs based upon input parameters and its internal state.

-We can model the smart contract as a state machine that has a set of functions that modify the internal state and produce deterministic outputs.
+A smart contract's state is modified by sending function input parameters as a transaction messages to the blockchain network.
+The transaction is validated by the network, and upon consensus, the new contract state becomes a permanent part of the blockchain.
+The output of the function is obtained by any node in the network by quering the smart contract.

 <p align="center">
 <img src="/images/smart-contract-model.png">